 Under the settlement, Ocwen agreed to implement servicing standards similar to those outlined in the NMS.
 Ocwen also agreed to provide homeowners first-lien principal reductions and to establish a foreclosure fund for borrowers who lost their homes to foreclosure.

-In Idaho the settlement will provide troubled Idaho borrowers with an estimated \$3.7 million in first lien principal reductions.
-Further, over 900 borrowers will be eligible to receive a cash payment, projected to exceed \$1,000 per loan.
-These payments will be made in 2014.
+In Idaho the settlement provides troubled Idaho borrowers with an estimated \$3.7 million in first lien principal reductions.
+Further, over 900 borrowers are eligible to receive a cash payment in excess of \$1,000 later this year.